umamanipraharshitha/ai-interview-automation-pipeline/README.md

-# AI Interview Automation Pipeline
+# AI-powered pre-interview automation system
 ##  Overview

 **AI Interview Automation Pipeline** is an intelligent end-to-end system that automates candidate interview analysis using AI.
 It collects resumes, processes them with **Gemini AI**, and generates structured evaluations and ATS scores.
 The system integrates seamlessly with Firebase, Google Drive, and Google Sheets for efficient, automated workflows.